stanford-cme-307/web/grading.md

 *Slip days.* We recognize that students are balancing many priorities, and so we make accommodations to allow for late homework.
-Students have 5 slip days that may be used through the quarter with no grade penalty.
+Students have 9 slip days that may be used through the quarter with no grade penalty.
-At most 3 slip days may be used for a single assignment.
+At most 4 slip days may be used for a single assignment.
-For example, you could submit one homework three days late and a second two days late.
+For example, you could submit two homeworks 4 days late and a third 1 day late.
 To calculate slip days, we round up: a homework submitted 24 hours and one minute after it is due will use two slip days.
 Homework submitted after all your slip days are used will receive a score of 0.